 Having decided they need a bright website, as it is the design they’re dealing with, the specialists of the Planetary studio from the USA made the initial screen of their corporate website look like strawberry chewing gum.
 The positive pink color fits into the framework of a cheerful mood.
 It is successfully combined with a vivacious animation of interactions with the page and the flat style of icons and buttons.
 This automatically increases the attention to each hot object.
 By the way, the dark background does not look boring, giving way to the necessary, targeted actions.

 Go to the homepage https://largo.studio/

-The totally opposite approach to creating the look and feel of a design agency website is restrained minimalism and animated typography, as well as highlighting the photos of works with bright accents.
-This is exactly what the specialists of the ShiftBrain studio in Japan did with the site for the LARGO agency, which is engaged in the design of beauty salons, restaurants and offices.
-Among all the endless particolored web pages, this agency’s website will be bright and memorable, precisely thanks to its, at first glance, simplicity, and inconspicuousness.
+The opposite approach to creating the look and feel of a design agency website is restrained minimalism and animated typography and highlights the photos of works with bright accents.
+This is exactly what the specialists of the ShiftBrain studio in Japan did with the site for the LARGO agency, which is engaged in the design of beauty salons, restaurants, and offices.
+Among all the endless particolored web pages, this agency’s website will be bright and memorable, precisely thanks to its, at first glance, simplicity and inconspicuousness.

 11. EvaGher Makeup Homepage

 Would you like to see a Spanish approach to web design?
 With great passion and enthusiasm, the specialists of the Burundanga Studio approached the development of a web portfolio for EvaGher, a makeup artist.
 The use of saturation and contrasts in fashion photos, mega-captions in the spirit of glossy magazines, as if made passionately with a brush by a Spanish artist — these techniques managed to become a worthy argument for the Awwwards jury and bring the “Site of the Day” title to the project.